 An essential breakfast and baking staple, eggs are a common ingredient found in many dishes.
 Fortunately, there are several vegan egg alternatives on the market, allowing you to easily recreate the flavors you love.
 Plus, there is also a slew of staples you may already have in your kitchen that can be swapped in for eggs for baked goods or making scrambles.

-Vegan egg substitutes and replacer brands
+Commercial vegan egg replacer brands

 Here are some store-bought vegan egg alternatives that will make your eggless baking and cooking easier: